translusion/translusion-blog/content/posts/beautiful-julia.md

 If we want to filter a list by producing a new list containg only the elements with length greater than 5 we would do it like this:

-    for word in L
-      if length(word) > 5
+    [word for word in L if length(word) > 5]
-        push!(M, word)
-      end
-    end

-With Python we could solve this with a list comperhension however with Julia you have to explicity state that you are filtering:
+This is using a conditional array comperhension.
+However you can also use the `filter` function.

     M = filter(word -> length(word) > 5, L)

-The reason for this is that Julia has bultin support for multidimensional arrays, given that it was designed for scientific computing where this is important.
-There is no natural way to filter a multi dimensional array, as e.g. every row in a matrix needs to have the same number of columns.
+When dealing with multidemensional arrays there is not obvious way of doing this.
+You would likely take an imperative approach.

 [llvmref]: http://llvm.org/releases/2.6/docs/LangRef.html
 [insertelem]: http://llvm.org/releases/2.6/docs/LangRef.html#i_insertelement